 A sender is a person who sends the message to the receiver.
 The sender is also known as the encoder of the message.
 The sender initiates the communication process and starts the procedure by sending a message or information.
-Therefore, the sender is a significant element of the communication process.
-A sender makes and uses symbols (words or graphic or visual aids) to convey the message and produce the required response.
-Therefore, a sender is a speaker, writer, or person who provides the information to share opinions, ideas and messages.
+Therefore the sender is a significant element of the communication process.
+A sender makes and uses symbols (word graphic or visuals aids) to convey the message and produce the required response.
+Therefore, a sender is a speaker, writer, or person who provides the information to share opinions, ideas and message.